Epidemiology of measles: Congo

 In January 2020, the World Health Organization announced that the death toll from the measles outbreak in the Democratic Republic of the Congo had reached 6,000, triple that of Ebola.
 310,000 cases have been reported since 2019.
 US $27.6 million has been spent, but $40 million more is needed.

 Madagascar

 In 2019, 1,200 had died of measles in an outbreak in Madagascar.

 South Africa

 Beginning in September 2009, Johannesburg, South Africa reported about 48 cases of measles.
 Soon after the outbreak, the government ordered all children to be vaccinated.
 Vaccination programs were then initiated in all schools, and parents of young children were advised to have them vaccinated.
 Many people were not willing to have the vaccination done, as it was believed to be unsafe and ineffective.
 The Health Department assured the public that their program was indeed safe.
 Speculation arose as to whether or not new needles were being used.
 By mid-October, there were at least 940 recorded cases, and four deaths.

-As of 2020, South Africa eliminated measles outbreaks as there was less than one case per million citizens in the population in 2015, 2016, and 2020.
+By 2020, South Africa eliminated measles outbreaks as there was less than one case per million citizens in the population in 2015, 2016, and 2020.

+An outbreak started in September 2022, the strain being genotype D8 - similar to the 2022 outbreak strain in Zimbabwe.
+By October 2023 there were 1199 confirmed positive tests from 7054 serum samples, with most cases in the Limpopo province.

+Zimbabwe

+In April 2022 cases were reported from the village of Makabvepi near the border with Mozambique, with child deaths from families that belonged to the Johane Marange Apostolic Church whose large Easter service and then a Passover celebration spread measles across the country.
+The church publicly opposed vaccination and is closely aligned with President Emmerson Mnangagwa who attended the Passover gathering.
+Vaccine hesitancy was amplified by churches discouraging immunization and urging members to rely on prayer and the intercession of pastors instead.
+As of 6 September 2022, there were more than 6500 reported cases and 704 deaths.